omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

 === An Example Wizard

+As an example - in the following sections -  we will create a simple wizard that will support either creating a simulation (complete with NED and INI files), or just a single NED file with a network defined in it.
+The user will be able to specify the type and the number of the submodules.

 ==== Configuring the Wizard

 The first step when creating a wizard is to create a new folder under the `templates` directory of the project.
 A file named `template.properties` must be present in the newly created directory.
-The file is used to configure the wizard.
+This file is used to configure the wizard.

-  templateName = New Test Wizard templateDescription = Generate an exampmle templateCategory = Test Wizards supportedWizardTypes = simulation, network
+  templateName = New Test Wizard templateDescription = Generate an example templateCategory = Test Wizards supportedWizardTypes = simulation, network

 Specify at least the name, type and category for your wizard.
 Category is used to specify how the wizards will be visually grouped.
-Wizard type specifies, in which New ...
-Wizard  your new wizard will appear.
-You can specify one or more of the following types: `project, simulation, nedfile, inifile, msgfile, wizard, simplemodue, compoundmodule, network, import, export`
+Wizard type specifies in which New ...
+Wizard  your wizard will appear.
+You can specify for example: `project, simulation, network` etc. In our case the wizard will be added both to the New Simulation Wizard and to the New Network Wizard.

-You can decide now what data you would like to gather from the user.
-Define template variables and their values as key-value pairs:
+We can now decide, what data we would like to ask from the user.
+Template variables and their values can be defined as key-value pairs:

-  nodeName = Dummy
+  nodeType = Dummy
   networkSize = 6

+The `nodeType` variable will be used as the submodule type in our network, while the `networkSize` defines how many submodules we want in the network.

-The wizard should have a custom page, where the user can specify the value of the above variables.
+We have to define a custom wizard page, where the user can specify the value of the above variables.

   page.1.file = parameters.xswt
   page.1.title = Network parameters